 It doesn’t get much better than a crisp fall day, the scent of apple cider donuts fresh from the fryer, and the joy of picking out just the perfect pumpkin for carving.
 Across the area, visitors will find that and more at the many pumpkin patches near Philadelphia.
 There are lots of pick-your-own options at local farms plus chances for hayrides, bonfires, and other fall-themed activities.

-Farms and orchards have generally resumed normal operations, but advanced ticketing is recommended for popular times like weekends and in-demand activities like hayrides.
+At many of the spots, advanced ticketing is recommended for popular times like weekends and in-demand activities like hayrides.
 Make sure to check the websites of the pumpkin patches before you head out and look for any updates on social media.

 Read on for our recommendations for some great places to go pumpkin picking and enjoy fall around Philadelphia.